saifalmandeel/Learning-Journal/index.md

 # Welcome to My Page

-***My name  Saif, I graduated with a bachelor degree in software engineering in 2014, I never worked in my major, I would like to take more courses and materials with you in this field, to get a new job.***
+***My name  Saif, I graduated in 2014 with a bachelor degree in software engineering, I never worked in my major, I would like to take more courses and materials with you in this field, to get a new job.***

 ## Growth Mindset